Indian locomotive class WAG-9: Operations

 WAG-9 has quickly become one of the important locos in the Indian railways.
 With its higher power, this locomotive has replaced WAG-7 which was the main electric loco before WAG-9's arrival.
 Applications where twin WAG-7s were required are now handled by a single WAG-9.
 This includes both leading a long consist and for banking operations.
 The regenerative braking capabilities of WAG-9 has also helped reduce the electricity consumption.
 The original WAG-9 had some wheel slippage incidents while hauling heavy load.
 This was rectified through the introduction of WAG-9H and subsequently using WAG-9i.
 This has significantly reduced the issue that were associated with the original version.
+Nowadays, it is quite common to see special passenger trains hauled by WAG-9 locomotives.
+Sometimes many express trains as Ballia Express, Bhagirathi Express and many other Mail Express category trains use WAG-9 locomotive.
+WAG-9 locomotive is similar with non-HOG WAP-7.